 - Type your name into the bar on the last page and see what records come up.
 If you are a statutory-protected individual like a law enforcement officer, judge or district attorney, proceed to Step 7:

-- From here Radaris will require you to share information that confirms that you are who you say you are.
+- From here Radaris will require you to create an account and share information that confirms that you are who you say you are.
 While you should be honest with supporting documentation, feel free to use an email address or phone number that differs from your personal email address and phone number.
 And if you share identification documents, blur out id’s and as much info as possible while still proving that you are who you say you are.

 - From there follow directives to remove your information from the site.